Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 - 2024 24th of August: Crashbug fix
 - 2024 25th of August: Removed the old fuzzer project, as it hasn't been used for a while and was not really useful.
 It was a simple, purely random input generator that didn't have any strategy.
 - 2024 26th of August: REPL binder logic refactoring that removed quite a bit of limitation from the way it handles code
-- 2024 27th of August: Integrated syntax higlhigting and completion into the REPL
+- 2024 27th of August: Integrated syntax highlighting and completion into the REPL
 - 2024 28th of August: Design-time build fixes, crashbug fixes
 - 2024 30th of August: Handle C heritage tokens in the parser to provide better error messages, general improvements and additions (like comparison operators for enums)
 - 2024 31st of August: Test utility refactoring